skx/rss2email/README.md

      $ rss2email list

 > **NOTE**: You can add `-verbose` to list the number of entries present in each feed, and get an idea of the age of entries.
+This will be a little slow as URLs are fetched to process them.

-Removing a feed from the list is done by specifying the item to remove:
+Finally you can remove an entry from the feed-list via the `delete` sub-command:

      $ rss2email delete https://example.com/foo.rss

 # Usage

-Once you've populated your feed list, via a series of `rss2email add ..` commands, or by editing `~/.rss2email/feeds` you are now ready to actually launch the application.
+Once you've populated your feed list, via a series of `rss2email add ..` commands, or by editing `~/.rss2email/feeds` directly, you are now ready to actually launch the application.

 To run the application, announcing all new feed-items by email to `user@host.com` you'd run this: